DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to have disclosed displacing an optical axis when EM radiations are received as taught by Spikker, in the invention of Ferren, in order to free a field of view of the first image sensor (Spikker; Para 50).

-Ferren does not disclose wherein the targeting system is configured to emit the EM radiations into skin such that the EM radiations are reflected by flesh to create a shadow of the target; -wherein the image sensing system is configured to detect the shadow and generate the target data comprising XY coordinates of the target based on the shadow.
+Ferren does not disclose wherein the targeting system is provided on an outer periphery of the aperture and wherein the targeting system is configured to emit the EM radiations into skin such that the EM radiations are reflected by flesh, wherein the reflected EM radiations are configured to illuminate a background area of a target area comprising the target resulting in the target area being lighted from the back to create a shadow of the target; - wherein the image sensing system is configured to capture the target area with the background area thereof being illuminated detect the shadow and generate, based thereon, the target data comprising XY coordinates of the target.

-It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to have disclosed detecting a shadow as taught by Hawkins, in the invention of Ferren, in order to locate the target based on images (shadows) of the target location (Hawkins; Para 32).
+It would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to have disclosed detecting a background area as taught by Van, in the invention of Ferren, in order to locate the target based on images (shadows) of the target location (Van; Para 81 and 90).

 Regarding claim 5, Ferren discloses the image sensing system is configured to generate the target data based on the EM radiations reflected by the target (Para 65; can detect the color of skin or the presence of hair follicles).